-Managers are generally paid as a set percentage of the assets under management for a defined set of services.
-The Trustee reviews the fees annually to confirm they are in line with market practices.
-The Trustee reviews the portfolio transaction costs and portfolio turnover range of managers annually, where the data is disclosed and available.
+Managers are always paid as a set percentage of the assets under management for a defined set of services.
+The Trustee will review the fees if there are material changes to the mandate, such as its size, or market pricing dynamics.
+The Trustee reviews the portfolio transaction costs and portfolio turnover range of managers periodically, where the data are disclosed and available.
 The Trustee will then determine whether the costs incurred were within reasonable expectations.